-To revoke your proxy if you are a stockholder of record, you must advise our Secretary in writing before the meeting, deliver a validly executed proxy with a later date that we receive prior to the meeting, or attend the meeting and vote your shares in person.
+To revoke your proxy if you are a stockholder of record, you must advise our Secretary in writing before the Annual Meeting, deliver a validly executed proxy with a later date that we receive prior to the Annual Meeting, or attend the Annual Meeting and vote your shares in person.
 You may revoke your proxy at any time before your shares are voted.
 Attendance at the Annual Meeting will not, by itself, revoke a proxy.